Fast and optimal generation of entanglement in bosonic Josephson junctions

 \section{Summary and conclusions}

-To summarize, we have studied the generation of entanglement useful for quantum metrology arising in the quantum dynamics of a bosonic Josephson Junction.
+To summarize, we have studied the generation of useful entanglement for quantum metrology in the quantum dynamics of a bosonic Josephson junction.
 The dynamics is characterized by particle-particle interaction and linear coupling.
-We have discussed different dynamical regime, depending of the initial polarization of the CSS and the value of interaction-over-tunneling parameter $\Lambda$.
-The different regimes are well understood within a mean-field approximation \cite{SmerziPRL1997, RaghavanPRA1999}.
-Analytical results for the QFI, valid for relatively short times, lead us to two important results: \think{i)} the dynamical generation of entanglement is fastest when the CSS points along the negative $x$-axis and $\Lambda=2$, corresponding to maximum criticality in the mean-field unstable fixed point dynamics, and \think{ii)} in this regime, a direct comparison with the one-axis twisting dynamics \cite{KitagawaPRA1993, PezzePRL2009} shows that linear coupling accelerates the dynamical creation of entanglement.
-These findings help the understanding of recent experimental results \cite{MusselPRA2015} and can find direct application as a guideline to future experiments using an unstable dynamics to create large entanglement \cite{HamleyNATPHYS2012}.
+We have discussed different dynamical regimes, depending of the initial polarization of the coherent spin state and the value of interaction-over-tunneling parameter $\Lambda$.
+The different regimes are well understood within a mean-field approximation.
+Analytical results for the quantum Fisher information, valid for relatively short times, lead us to two important results: i) the dynamical generation of entanglement is fastest when the coherent spin state points along the negative $x$-axis and $\Lambda=2$, corresponding to maximum criticality in the mean-field unstable fixed point dynamics, and ii) in this regime, a direct comparison with the one-axis twisting dynamics \cite{KitagawaPRA1993, PezzePRL2009} shows that linear coupling accelerates the dynamical creation of entanglement.
+Additional numerical analysis of optimal control schemes demonstrates the optimality of the evolution at $\Lambda=2$ for fast entanglement generation with bosonic Josephson junctions.
+These findings help the understanding of recent experimental results \cite{MusselPRA2015} and can find direct application as a guideline to future experiments using an unstable dynamics to create large-scale entanglement.